sethtroisi/OEIS/A002071/README.md

    Returns the indexes where a == two_a during `MAX_CF` iterations.
 Those get re-run and tested on CPU.

 1. For exact it seems that memory is allocating and deallocating a lot.

+1. Can you expand CF to 50% + 20 and check if a palindrome has started? if not stop, if palindrome is possible continue
+   * Expect 80% of the time to quit after reading the first 50% of the array.
+Reading is 3x faster than doing the modulo?

 ## Results